rust-lang/rust/src/doc/rustc-dev-guide/src/traits-lowering-rules.md

 ## Lowering where clauses

-When used in a goal position, where clauses can be mapped directly [domain goals][dg], as follows:
+When used in a goal position, where clauses can be mapped directly to [domain goals][dg], as follows:

 - `A0: Foo<A1..An>` maps to `Implemented(A0: Foo<A1..An>)`.